onera/std_e/README.md

 std_e
 =====

-`std_e` (for "std extended") is a C++17 library.
+`std_e` (for "standard extended") is a C++17 library.
 It contains general-purpose data structures and algorithms (multi-dimensional array, constexpr std algorithms, utilities...).
 Hopefully, one day, these functionnalities will be provided by the C++ standard library.

 ## Dependencies ##
 `std_e` is a header-only C++17 library.
 It depends only on the standard library.
 The unit tests use `doctest` and the build process requires GCC>=8 and Cmake>=3.12.